What is Rapid Application Development? Definition & Tools

 What is Rapid Application Development?

-Rapid Application Development, abbreviated as RAD, is an adaptive framework commonly used in the software development process.
-It functions by rapidly updating the software based on client feedback and promptly responding to all user requirements that come up.
+Rapid Application Development, abbreviated as RAD, is an adaptive framework commonly used in software development.
+It functions by rapidly updating the software based on client feedback and promptly responding to all user requirements.

-Next, the developers code prototypes that can filter and include the user feedback repeatedly until it meets everyone’s expectations.
-During RAD, the development process is very rapid since the issues and obstacles are identified correctly and removed.
+Next, the developers’ code prototypes can repeatedly filter and include user feedback until it meets everyone’s expectations.
+The development process is rapid during RAD since the issues and obstacles are identified correctly and removed.

 There are four stages in the RAD approach.
 They are as follows:

-- Goal planning: The users and the development team decide the goal of the project and finalize what are its requirements.
+- Goal planning: The users and the development team decide the project’s goal and finalize its requirements.

-- Rapid Development: The designed prototype is rapidly built as a functional software while repeatedly updating it to include client feedback.
+- Rapid Development: Developing the prototype into functional software is quick and easy.
+While repeatedly updating it to include client feedback.

 - Production: The final prototype is sent forward to production.
-Changes and upgrades can still be made repeatedly in the RAD model.
+It is still plausible to make changes and upgrades continually with the RAD model.

 The RAD model serves as a substitute for the conventional waterfall software development life cycle model.
-The initial development of this model was done by Barry Boehm, which he called the “Spiral Model.”
+Barry Boehm developed the spiral model initially, which he called the “Spiral Model.”

-However, James Martin took inspiration from Barry’’s work and finally put forward the “Rapid Application Development” that we know today.
-James Martin published his work in the year 1991 when he was working for IBM.
+However, James Martin took inspiration from Barry’s work and finally put forward the “Rapid Application Development” that we know today.
+James Martin published his work in 1991 when he was working for IBM.

-Since RAD is a reusable framework, there is no need to reinvent the wheel because the development parts can be reused.
+Since RAD is a reusable framework, there is no need to reinvent the wheel because the development parts can get reused.

-The chance of failure and lack of functioning is less in the RAD framework because there are constant changes made based on the customer feedback making sure there is a good customer feedback and experience.
-As a result, there is minimum risk.
+The chance of failure and lack of functioning is less in the RAD framework.
+It ensures good customer feedback and experience.

 Minimum incorporation issues

-Since the customer feedback is incorporated into the development process right from the beginning, there are fewer issues that arise because of the lack of incorporation.
-Moreover, new features, and updates can be introduced to the prototype on the way.
+Since the customer feedback is incorporated into the development process right from the beginning, fewer issues arise because of the lack of incorporation.
+Moreover, you can introduce new features and updates to the prototype on the way.